microsoft/vstest-docs/RFCs/0018-Skip-Default-Adapters.md

 |------------------------|----------------|---------------|-------------|
 | Adapter Initialization | 608 ms         | 126 ms        | 482 ms      |

-Test Exeuction is not affected by these changes as while test execution, test source is passed to the matching adapter executor URI only.
+Test Execution is not affected by these changes as while test execution, test source is passed to the matching adapter executor URI only.

 ## Alternatives
 **Alternative 1**: Passing SkipDefaultAdapters via runsettings